#MHDay2024:

 The power of collective action

-2024 was not just another MH Day.
+2024 was a special MH Day.
 It marked the 10th anniversary and demonstrated an impressive testament to the power of collective action.
 This year, MH Day set new records across all major metrics, including reach and media coverage.
 MH Day is the most important global platform to push back period stigma and taboos.
 It puts the spotlight on critical issues such as access to products, education for girls and period-friendly infrastructure.
 It is the backbone of a global movement.

 Learn more about how MH Day 2024 has helped create a #PeriodFriendlyWorld, what we collectively achieved and what new challenges have surfaced.